No items found.

 Well, it depends on which side of the transaction you hold shares.
 If you hold shares in the private company acquiring the public company, ceteris paribus, your shareholding in that company should remain the same after the transaction has taken place.

-But if you hold stock in the public company which is the object of the acquisition, well, it works in the same way that any acquisition would: Your stock is acquired and you’ll receive whatever the buyer pays for it.
+But if you hold stock in the public company that is the object of the acquisition, well, it works in the same way that any acquisition would: Your stock is acquired and you’ll receive whatever the buyer pays for it.

 Example: